jprzywoski/python-reference/source/docs/unicode/index.rst

     Returns the smallest item from a collection.
 `max`_
     Returns the largest item in an iterable or the largest of two or more arguments.
-`cmp`_
-    Compares two objects and returns an integer according to the outcome.
 `sorted`_
     Returns a sorted list from the iterable.
 `reversed`_